Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 {% endraw %}

-Now, let's create the form itself and associate it with our api call notification.
-Let's assume this is sign up form, which creates in the background `test_profile`.
+Now, let's create the form itself and associate it with our API call notification.
+Let's assume this is a signup form, which creates in the background `test_profile`.

 {% raw %}